-Recent and forthcoming research outputs include 'Greek Tragedy, Agonistic Space, and Contemporary Performance' (New Theatre Quarterly, 2018) 'Unfixing Epic: Homeric Orality and Contemporary Performance' (in the APGRD publication Epic Performances, 2018), 'It Happens in Ballads: Scotland, Utopia ,and Traditional Song in The Strange Undoing of Prudencia Hart' (in Understanding Scotland Musically, 2018), 'Grounded, Heracles and the Gorgon's Gaze' (Arion, 2015) and 'Ercles' Vein: Heracles as Bottom in Ted Hughes' Alcestis' (Classical Receptions Journal, 2014).
+My recent publications include 'Greek Tragedy, Agonistic Space, and Contemporary Performance' (New Theatre Quarterly, 2018), 'It Happens in Ballads: Scotland, Utopia, and Traditional Song in The Strange Undoing of Prudencia Hart' (in Understanding Scotland Musically, 2018), 'Staging a Transforming Great Britain: Tamlane, the Social Turn, and the 2014 Referendum' (in Re-Thinking Literary Identities, 2018), 'Grounded, Heracles and the Gorgon's Gaze' (Arion, 2015), and 'Ercles' Vein: Heracles as Bottom in Ted Hughes' Alcestis' (Classical Receptions Journal, 2014).
 I am also co-authoring a volume called Greek Tragedy and the Contemporary Actor (Palgrave Macmillan, projected 2019).

 Alongside my academic research I work as a professional storyteller, creating new performances of old tales for and with audiences across the UK, and beyond.
 This work informs my leadership of BA (Hons) Drama's final-year Storytelling elective, and my foundation of 'The Juniper Tree', a groundbreaking student-led storytelling club in the heart of Liverpool.
 I also use storytelling to help other academics communicate their research, and I am currently working with the AHRC-funded project 'Iron Age and Roman Heritages: Exploring Ancient Identities in Modern Britain' (University of Durham and King's College, London).